Trphtng/data-engineering-practice/README.md

 - PySpark
 - Data cleansing / dirty data.

-### How to work on the problems.
-You will need two things to work effectively on most all of these problems.
-- `Docker`
-- `docker-compose`

-All the tools and technologies you need will be packaged into the `dockerfile` for each exercise.

-For each exercise you will need to `cd` into that folder and run the `docker build` command, that command will be listed in the `README` for each exercise, follow those instructions.

-### Beginner Exercises

 #### Exercise 1 - Downloading files.
 The [first exercise](https://github.com/danielbeach/data-engineering-practice/tree/main/Exercises/Exercise-1) tests your ability to download a number of files